 If the device you’re evaluating doesn’t come with an IP rating, that may be a reason to pause, but you shouldn’t discount the watch entirely.
 Many watches offer great durability despite not being officially IP certified.
 The Casio Pro-Trek, for instance, is potentially the sturdiest watch on our list and tested to military standards, but it doesn’t bear an official IP rating.

 Smartwatches are essentially miniature computers, and just like with computers, the CPU processor serves as their brain.
 The processor determines how effectively your watch can run and the power of the apps it can support.
 In many cases, a processor can bring a level of functionality to an operating system that it otherwise doesn’t have.

 That’s what makes Snapdragon processors by Qualcomm such a popular choice for manufacturers.
 You can count on any Snapdragon 2100 processor to suit you well, and the higher numbered models are even better.
 The 3100 (available on the Fossil Gen 4 Sport) can even counteract a number of the weaknesses of the Wear OS operating system by improving battery life and offering more integrated options for fitness tracking and NFC payments.

 Apple uses its own proprietary processor, and the A7 is also relatively popular.
 Both are reliable choices.
-Some manufacturers don’t release the specifications of their processor, but that shouldn’t scare you off entirely.
+Some manufacturers don’t release the specifications of their processors, but that shouldn’t scare you off entirely.

-If you’ve been considering investing in a smartwatch but you’ve been skeptical, there’s no better time than now to start.
-The market has just reached the point where the potential of what smartwatches can accomplish are finally showing promise, and constant improvements to the existing operating systems means that a smartwatch purchase today can grow to meet your needs more effectively over time.If you liked our article on smart watches, please share and comment below what your favorite product is.
+If you’ve been considering investing in a smartwatch but have so far been skeptical, there’s no better time than now to start.
+The market has just reached the point where the potential of what smartwatches can accomplish is finally showing promise, and constant improvements to the existing operating systems mean that a smartwatch purchase today can grow to meet your needs more effectively over time.If you liked our article on smart watches, please share and comment below what your favorite product is.